 - Glass block walls are the most secure of all windows since the heavy, thick blocks are mortared in place permanently.

 - Glass blocks are semi-opaque, so they are ideal for areas where privacy is important.

 - These windows have very good insulating properties.

 - Glass blocks are very durable; such windows rarely need replacement.

 - Glass blocks can be difficult to integrate into a home style.
-These windows are utilitarian, not very decorative.
+These windows are often utilitarian, rather than decorative.

 - On south-facing walls, glass block may heat up indoor spaces.